Brainydel/node-javascript-ecommerce-final/README.md

 # Build ECommerce Website - Beginner Web Developer Course

-Build ECommerce Website By HTML, CSS, JS, Node and MongoDB

-Build Full ECommerce By HTML, CSS, JavaScript and Node In 5 Hours
+Build Full ECommerce By Node and JavaScript In 5 Hours

 Welcome to my coding course to build an ecommerce website like amazon.com.
-In this course you will learn the essential tools and skills to build a fully-functional ecommerce website using HTML, CSS, JavaScript, Node and MongoDB.
+In this course you will learn the essential tools and skills to build a fully-functional ecommerce website using Node and JavaScript without any framework.

 # Instructor